Use Autopilot to automatically reply to conversations based on Topics

 What channels are supported?

-This feature is available for the following channel types: Email, Front Chat, Portal, SMS, WhatsApp (native), WhatsApp (via Twilio), Yalo WhatsApp.
+This feature is available for the following channel types: Email, Front Chat, Portal, Slack, SMS, WhatsApp (native), WhatsApp (via Twilio), Yalo WhatsApp.

 To use Autopilot with custom channels, please reach out to your account manager or Front's support team.